 I Am Evangelical

-I assured this family member that I did not hate evangelicals; I am an evangelical; I grew up as an evangelical (as this person well knew); I attended an evangelical church; I taught at an evangelical college; I was even studying art and religion, not at an evangelical institution, but at an institution where everyone knew I was evangelical.
+I assured this family member that I did not hate evangelicals; I am an evangelical; I grew up as an evangelical (as this person well knew); I attended an evangelical church; I taught at an evangelical university; I was even studying art and religion, not at an evangelical institution, but at an institution where everyone knew I was evangelical.

 So, why did this family member believe that I hated evangelicals?

 I don’t know for sure.
 But, I think the answer has to do with groupthink.